Make Your Own Comic Strip

-- Now that you have a story, start drawing your characters and its adventure into the boxes on your comic strip in pencil.
+Now that you have a story, start drawing your character and its adventure into the boxes on your comic strip in pencil.

-- When you are happy with your comic strip and have erased any mistakes go over all your story and drawings in black pen and colour it in.
+When you are happy with your comic strip and have erased any mistakes go over your story and drawings in black pen and colour it in.

 Ask a parent or guardian to take a picture of your work and share it with us.

 Don’t forget to sign it with your name and age.